intel-lab-lkp/linux/Documentation/arch/x86/resctrl.rst

 	memory bandwidth tracking to a single memory bandwidth event per monitoring group.

+"available_mbm_cntrs":
+	The number of free monitoring counters available assignment in each domain when the architecture supports mbm_cntr_assign mode.

 "max_threshold_occupancy":
 		Read/write file provides the largest value (in bytes) at which a previously used LLC_occupancy